gdpbalt/clear-solutions-test/README.md

 The application don't use any database so users are not saved between starts the application.

 ### Input data
-Application accept parameters in query string, url and request's body.
+The application accept parameters in query string, url and request's body.

 Example of POST request for creating new user:

    ```